-The Vision of the National Wellness Institute (NWI) is to be the worldwide voice of the wellness community.
+The vision of the National Wellness Institute (NWI) is to activate and advance inclusive cultures of well-being for all.

 The National Wellness Institute, Inc. (NWI) was officially formed in 1977, but held two wellness symposiums (1975 and 1976) prior to the official organizational launch.
 Originally, the organization was launched under the University of Wisconsin-Stevens Point (UWSP) Foundation, as the Institute for Lifestyle Improvement.
-Three UWSP faculty at that time—Dennis Elsenrath, EdD, CWP, director of counseling services; Fred Leafgren, PhD, director of student life; and Bill Hettler, MD, CWP, director of health services—joined together with the idea that we, as humans, could live better, healthier lives through the principles of balance and awareness.
+Two UWSP faculty, Dennis Elsenrath, EdD, CWP, director of counseling services and Bill Hettler, MD, CWP, director of health services, along with the V.P. of Student Life, Fred Leafgren came together to start a movement on the idea that we, as humans, could live better, healthier lives through the principles of balance and awareness.
 In 1976, Dr. Hettler released what was to become the base philosophy for the National Wellness Institute: the Six Dimensions of Wellness model.
 The six dimensions are intellectual, emotional, social, spiritual, occupational, and physical.
 By balancing these six dimensions and actively seeking to improve them, the organization’s founders believed individuals could improve their overall well-being.

 In 1985, the name of the organization was changed to the National Wellness Institute to reflect a more global mission.
 Then, in 1988, NWI separated from the UWSP Foundation and applied for its own nonprofit status, which was granted August 3, 1989.
 The National Wellness Institute is a registered 501(c)(3) organization headquartered in Stevens Point, Wisconsin.